Tarch1/UNI/README.md

     Increase volume steps by: (less value = more steps)

         gsettings set org.gnome.settings-daemon.plugins.media-keys volume-step 1

     Add navigation shortcut like super+($number) with:

         for i in {1..9}; do gsettings set "org.gnome.shell.keybindings" "switch-to-application-$i" "[]"; done

-    checking that they are properly unset with gsettings list-recursively | grep switch-to-application | sort
+    Checking that they are properly unset with:

+        gsettings list-recursively | grep switch-to-application | sort

 A list of useful gnome extension: